 FEDERAL STUDENT LOANS:

-Eligible Programs: Practical Nursing, Medical Assisting, Police Academy
+Practical Nursing, LPN-RN Transition, Medical Assisting, Police Academy

 A Federal Direct Loan is money borrowed from the U.S. Department of Education that must be repaid with interest.
 These loans may be a way to gap the difference between the funds you have and the amount you need.
 Student loan recipients must complete Entrance Counseling, a Master Promissory Note (MPN) and Annual Student Acknowledgement prior to disbursement of the loan.
 If the parent of a dependent student is borrowing loan funds on behalf of the student, the parent must apply for a PLUS Loan and complete a loan agreement.
 The information provided below is for an undergraduate student.